mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 * In k-means, centroids are determined by minimizing the sum of the squares of the distance between a centroid candidate and each of its examples.
 * In k-median, centroids are determined by minimizing the sum of the distance between a centroid candidate and each of its examples.

+K-medians owes its use to robustness of the median as a statistic.
+The mean is a measurement that is highly vulnerable to outliers.
+Even just one drastic outlier can pull the value of the mean away from the majority of the data set, which can be a high concern when operating on very large data sets.
+The median, on the other hand, is a statistic incredibly resistant to outliers, for in order to deter the median away from the bulk of the information, it requires at least 50% of the data to be contaminated

+K-medians uses the median as the statistic to determine the center of each cluster.

 Note that the definitions of distance are also different: